Were you injured in a boating accident? Contact a boat accident lawyer at Munley Law for a free case evaluation.

 - Take a course on boating safety.

-- Make sure you check your boat from stern to stern before heading out.
+- Make sure you check your boat from bow to stern before heading out.

 - Keep a fire extinguisher on the boat in case of fire.